 Materialize CSS badges specify new/unread online notification.
 These notifications can be either in numeric format or icon format.

-Basic steps to create, Materialize CSS badge.
+Basic steps to create, Materialize badges.

 .badge